CrayLabs/SmartSim/doc/sr_cpp_walkthrough.rst

 .. note::
-      The C++ API examples rely on the ``SSDB`` environment variable set to the address and port of the Redis database.
+      The C++ API examples rely on the ``SSDB`` environment variable being set to the address and port of the Redis database.

 .. note::